synfonaut/Open-Directory/README.md

 * beta tag, let people know it's a new thing and an experiment

 ### cleanup
-* compile step, minify, convert to c:// and export for web & bitcoin output
+* compile step, minify, remove inbrowser babel, convert to c:// and export for web & bitcoin output
 * refactor code as much as possible so it's easier to organize

 ### nice to have
-* fork button! let user edit html, edit paragraphs, change name, set root category
+* fork button! let user edit html, edit paragraphs, change name, set root category, change color theme
 * add statistics, how many categories, how many entries
 * add recent open directories (changelog)